jose-elias-alvarez/nvim-lsp-ts-utils/README.md

     config file that the plugin will use if it can't find a config file in the root directory.
 Set to `nil` by default.

+  - `eslint_disable_if_no_config` (boolean): Disable the source if the plugin can't find an ESLint config file in the root directory.
+Note that this setting requires using a separate ESLint config file and will not work properly when configuring ESLint inside `package.json`.

 - ESLint diagnostics

   Shows ESLint diagnostics for the current buffer as LSP diagnostics.